MidflightDigital/XX--STARLiGHT--twopointzero/README.md

 * Click on the **Code** button, then **Download ZIP** to download the theme.
  * You can also click [here](https://github.com/MidflightDigital/XX--STARLiGHT--twopointzero/archive/refs/heads/main.zip) to download it.

+### **Please use the above instructions.
+The current release is severely outdated.
+We recommend that you download a GUI git client to simplify downloading and keeping the theme up to date!**

-For the latest stable release:
+~~For the latest stable release:
-* Click on the [Releases](https://github.com/MidflightDigital/XX--STARLiGHT--twopointzero/releases) options in the sidebar and download the latest dated release.
+* Click on the [Releases](https://github.com/MidflightDigital/XX--STARLiGHT--twopointzero/releases) options in the sidebar and download the latest dated release.~~

 ## Installation instructions